shakacode/react-webpack-rails-tutorial/README.md

 The `webpack.rails.config.js` file generates client-bundle.js which is then included by the Rails asset pipeline.

+##jQuery with Rails and Webpack
+jQuery and jQuery-ujs are not required within `app/assets/javascript/application.js` and have been moved under`/client` and managed by npm.
+The modules are exposed as global via entry point `script/rails_only.jsx` by `webpack.rails.config.js`.

+Please refer to [Considerations for jQuery with Rails and Webpack](http://forum.railsonmaui.com/t/considerations-for-jquery-with-rails-and-webpack/344) for further info.

 ## Sass and images
 1. The Webpack server loads the images from the **symlink** of the `app/assets/images` directory.